 Tortoise Wealth Advisors took a different path.
 Rather than focus on the difficult task of trying to beat the markets net of fees and taxes, Tortoise only invests in the lowest cost, passive ETFs.
 However, they've allocated the resources they might have spent on investment management into top tax planners.
-Tortoise merely used the clients' exemption to set up a GSTT.
+Tortoise merely used the clients' exemption to set up a generation-skipping transfer tax trust.
 The results speak for themselves.

-TAX PLANNING: THE BETTER FULCRUM
+TAX PLANNING: THE ULTIMATE FULCRUM

-QUALITY ESTATE PLANNING WILL TRUMP INVESTMENT PLANNING
+QUALITY ESTATE PLANNING WILL TRUMP INVESTMENT PLANNING EVERY DAY OF THE WEEK